jcyuan06/Kcalbeloh-System/README.md

 Note:
    - When installing Kcalbeloh System and KSRSS together, the system scale will follow the settings of KSRSS.
 The rescale setting of Kcalbeloh will be overwritten.
-   - Kcalbeloh System is NOT compatible with RSS and Parallax together.
+   - Kcalbeloh System is NOT compatible with KSRSS and Parallax together.
-   - Latest Sigma Dimensions is available on CKAN.
+   - The latest Sigma Dimensions is available on CKAN.

 # Mod Settings
 ![Imgur](https://i.imgur.com/VVoMOzg.png)